 These adventure activity guidelines are agreed minimum activity standards for adventure operators and they do not necessarily reflect the greater duty of care owed to students.

 Specific activities guidelines

 Schools may consider adventure-based activities for which specific guidelines have not been provided.
 A thorough risk assessment is critical when undertaking an activity for which guidelines have not been provided.

 Before undertaking these activities, principals must satisfy themselves that the activities:

 - are supervised and instructed by appropriately experienced and/or qualified staff

-- when offered by an external provider, have appropriate insurance cover.
+- have appropriate insurance cover, including when offered by an external provider.

-Further information and advice should also be gathered from more than one source.
-This may be obtained through:
+Further information and advice should be gathered from more than one source such as:

 - peak bodies

 - professional associations